Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 Quick self-assessment (IIEF-5)

-The International Index of Erectile Function (IIEF-5) is a brief, validated questionnaire used worldwide to quantify erectile dysfunction severity.
+The IIEF-5 is a brief, validated questionnaire used worldwide to quantify erectile dysfunction severity.
 It's not a diagnosis—it's a structured way to describe your pattern.

-Important context before you score yourself: A score can change with stress, alcohol, relationship context, mood, and expectations.
+Important context before you score yourself: Scores shift with stress, alcohol, relationship context, mood, and expectations.
 We use it to track change and structure the conversation—not to label you.

 Complete the IIEF-5 (2 minutes)

-Your score helps structure the conversation at your consultation—but it doesn't tell us why erectile dysfunction is happening.
+Your score helps structure the consultation—but it doesn't tell us why erectile dysfunction is happening.
 That's what assessment is for.

 What IIEF-5 scores mean (and what they don't)